|Newest Phoenix Sun, Zabian Dowdell.|

 Nick Fazekas – After being the first pick in the 2010 D-League draft, Fazekas has somewhat underachieved.
 He has averaged 14.6 points and 7.5 rebounds per game in 26 minutes a contest, shooting 53% from the floor and somehow committing only 1 foul a game; good numbers, to be sure, but not what you would expect from your number 1 fringe NBA pick.
 Yet part of the reason why has been injuries; Fazekas has been hobbled by an ankle injury that has left him in a walking boot, and it’s an ankle injury that prematurely ended his 2009/10 season as well.
 (Same injury, same ankle?
 Don’t know.
 But it’s a logical conclusion to make.)
 Fazekas has also had a cyst in his shoulder that required surgery, and is currently out of action recovering from these injuries.
 However, if he’s able in the next few weeks to get healthy and put up the big numbers again, he’s a late season call-up possibility.

 Ivan Johnson – As described here, Johnson is a journeyman.
 Racking up the air miles, Johnson returned to the D-League after a two year absence and is putting up the best numbers of his career there.
 Playing for the Erie BayHawks and their tiny frontcourt, Johnson is averaging 17.9 points, 7.2 rebounds, 2.6 assists and 1.6 steals in 32 minutes per game, shooting 50% from the field and 74% from the line.
-Johnson also plays good aggressive perimeter defense, and is significantly improved in that regard.
-The production is not flawed; Johnson turns it over 3 times a game, does not have three point range (despite being a face-up jumpshooting power forward), and is neither an interior defender nor a small forward at the NBA level.
+Johnson also plays good aggressive perimeter defence, and is significantly improved in that regard.
+The production is not flawed; Johnson turns it over 3 times a game, does not have three point range (despite being a face-up jump shooting power forward), and is neither an interior defender nor a small forward at the NBA level.
 But size, athleticism and production make for an intriguing combination.

 Kevin Kruger – UNLV graduate Kruger has tried not to sign in the D-League lately, picking up stints with the quickly bankrupted Martos Napoli, as well as a stint in Mexico with Soles de Mexicali a couple of months ago.
 Yet, inevitably, he wound up back for a fourth season with the Utah Flash, starting at point guard alongside Orien Greene’s two guard.
 In 13 games with the team this season, Kruger is averaging 16.8 points and 5.0 assists, alongside only 1.9 turnovers, on shooting percentages of 41%/38%/89%.
 He is getting to the line over 7 times a game; in fact, he has taken 96 free throws, compared to 71 three point attempts, compared to 60 two point attempts.
 So it’s an efficient 41% FG he’s shooting.
 However, despite being a good shooter and solid half court point guard, Kruger is not big, not fast and not athletic, with no NBA physical tools to his credit and only a solid yet unspectacular playmaking ability.
 He ranks just behind Chris Quinn in every facet of the game.

 Anthony Mason Jr – After underperforming at St John’s, in large part due to injury, Mason landed a training camp contract with the Heat and has parlayed that into an extended D-League run.
 The early returns on his first professional experience are good; Mason is averaging 15.1 points, 8.2 rebounds, 3.3 assists, 1.6 steals and 1.1 blocks in 35 minutes per game for the Sioux Falls Skyforce, shooting 51% from the field and 74% from the line.
 He puts up this universal stat line as an athletic, hustling, aggressive 6’7 small forward.
-Such aggression leads to mistakes – overpassing, shot selection, running through people on offense, running away from people on defense, etc – and the outside shooting, ball handling and ability to create his own shot are far behind the athletic stuff.
+Such aggression leads to mistakes – overpassing, shot selection, running through people on offence, running away from people on defence, etc – and the outside shooting, ball handling and ability to create his own shot are far behind the athletic stuff.
 But Mason rebounds, runs, dunks, finishes, passes, hustles and defends, all sought-after commodities.
 Comparisons between Anthony Mason Jr and Patrick Ewing Jr are highly valid and run beyond things their fathers did.

 Sasha Pavlovic – Several years of poor production finally took their toll, and Sasha was unable to take his 5.4 PER last season and turn it into a new contract.
 He has not played since, forgoing European basketball offers in favour of trying to get back into the NBA.
 Even if you don’t like PER as a statistic, its uses become obvious when it is considered that Sasha’s PER has been above 9.0 only once in his entire NBA career, and even the one “good” year was a below average 12.1.
 But he does offer size, experience, and the increasingly occasional good outside shooting night.